How much do you need for Freedom?

 Another way to visualize this is below.
 The graph lays out all the maximum possible SWRs for every year since 1926.
 For example, if you retired in 1929 you could withdraw 5% without running out.
 If you retired in 1981 you could withdraw 8.5%.
 That red dot is the minimum of the entire history – if you retired in 1966 you could have only withdrawn 4%.

-Hopefully!
-The short answer is that over a sufficiently long enough period of time if the test portfolios didn’t fail in 30 years they likely would not fail over any time horizon.
-The more complicated answer involves looking at what typically happened to those test portfolios over time.
+The short answer is that over a sufficiently long enough period of time, if the test portfolios didn’t fail in 30 years, they usually wont fail over any time horizon.
 The chart below is from the same Trinity Study.

 It shows something profound and very powerful.
 The table shows the median ending portfolio value.
 Each portfolio started with $1000.
 The median for our 4% withdraw, 30 year, 75% stock/25% bond portfolio is $6000, nearly 6x our starting value!
 Even when we were withdrawing every year, our wealth still grew significantly!